Skip to main content

 Yes, creatine can cause weight gain.
 It increases muscle mass and can lead to water retention.
 Both of these can increase your weight.

 No, creatine doesn’t cause hair loss in either males or females.
 There was one study in male athletes showing creatine raised levels of DHT.
 And DHT does shrink hair follicles, which can lead to hair loss.
-But no studies have found a connection between creatine use and increased risk of hair loss.
+Despite this, no studies have found a connection between creatine use and increased risk of hair loss.

-There’s some research showing that taking a creatine supplement can help increase muscle mass and strength, and may improve endurance and power.
+There’s some research showing that taking a creatine supplement can help increase muscle mass and strength, and it may improve endurance and power.
 Before taking creatine, talk with a healthcare professional about what dosage might be right for you.

 The bottom line